Decide What's Best, Not Just What's Good

 Talk It Over

-- What are some things you do or habits you have that are not bad but aren’t God’s best for you?
+What are some activities or habits that are not bad but aren’t God’s best for you?

-- Is your idea of what’s best the same as what makes you a better believer?
+Is your idea of what’s best the same as what helps you become more like Jesus?